imdiogodantas/HTML-Start-File/README.md

 # HTML-Start-File
-Start file for every time I need to create an HTML document
+This was created to save time every time I need to create a new HTML document.
+Less time with repetitive task means more time to focus on what really matters.
+Just copy and past the content and you are good to go!